 How we work and play is about to transform.

-After a prolonged technology “winter” — or what I like to call the ‘deceptive growth’ phase of any exponential technology — the hardware and software that power Virtual (VR) and Augmented Reality (AR) applications are accelerating at an extraordinary rate.
+After a prolonged technology “winter” — or what I like to call the ‘deceptive growth’ phase of any exponential technology — the hardware and software that power Virtual Reality and Augmented Reality (VR/AR) applications are accelerating at an extraordinary rate.

 Unprecedented new applications in almost every industry are exploding onto the scene.

-Both VR and AR, combined with artificial intelligence, will significantly disrupt the “middleman,” and make our lives “auto-magical.”
+Both Virtual Reality and Augmented Reality, combined with artificial intelligence, will significantly disrupt the “middleman,” and make our lives “auto-magical.”
 The implications will touch every aspect of our lives, from education and real estate to healthcare and manufacturing.

 This January 2019 at Abundance 360, I’m planning a deep dive into how VR and AR will transform how we work, play and spend our free time.
 If you’re joining me at A360 (live) or via Abundance Digital, here’s a list of Tech Rockstars who will join us on the afternoon of Jan 27th: